top of page

 11. Understanding the recruitment and induction of new staff

 These will be delivered by CITB approved training organisations (ATO’s) who should be able to claim for these through the CITB Skills and Training Fund and the Training Grant route.
 Now, some of these will no doubt fit with your business model, and this will simplify things in making claims to the Skills and Training Fund as we would use that course to set against the activities and the available funding.
+This would mean we could apply directly to that for organisations who wish to use your model using Equality Gold (Our parent company and ATO) as the delivery agent.

-The way we work is that we use our training manager service to help clients to access the funding.
-This includes ensuring that their levy commitments are up to date, working with them to developing a training plan, submitting applications for funding and to claim grant and funding payments.
 This puts money into their banks that they might not necessarily have claimed whilst still being required to do the training due to license or site rules and regulations and stand the cost of that.
 This means that effectively they have more money to invest in training as effectively they have had the site-specific training for free.

 The training plan development is useful as it can be used to draw down Skills and Training Fund where this would not be relevant as the training required is not new or innovative and has been carried out previously allowing the client to spend the money on other activities.